pisv/gethandly.wiki-playground/Step-Three.md

 The object passed to an element change listener is an instance of `IElementChangeEvent`.
-The most important bits of information in the event are the event type, and the element delta.
+The most important bits of information in the event are the event type, and the element delta(s).
 The event type is simply an integer that describes what kind of event occurred.
 We will focus on `POST_CHANGE` event type here, i.e. on those events that occur during corresponding `POST_CHANGE` resource change notifications.

-The element delta is actually the root of a tree of `IElementDelta` objects.
-The tree of deltas is structured much like the tree of `IElement` objects that makes up the model, so that each delta object corresponds to exactly one element of the model.
+To support models that allow multiple trees of elements, the element change event is able to carry multiple top-level delta objects, one top-level delta object per a changed element tree.
+Each top-level element delta is actually the root of a tree of `IElementDelta` objects.
+The tree of deltas is structured much like the tree of `IElement` objects, so that each delta object corresponds to exactly one element of the model.
 The delta hierarchy will include deltas for all affected elements that existed prior to the model changing operation, and all affected elements that existed after the operation.
 Think of it as the union of the model contents before and after a particular operation, with all unchanged sub-trees pruned out.

 Each delta object provides the following information, which can be uniformly accessed via methods in the class `ElementDeltas`: